orly-o/orly-o.github.io/index.md

 This blog is for me to have fun, get my code out into the world, and build connections with others in this space.

-If you are so inclined, feel free to reach out with ideas or questions you think might be fun to answer using swimming data!
+If you are so inclined, feel free to reach out with ideas or questions you think might be fun to answer using swimming data (see my blog email address below).

 Enjoy!